-Other pluses for reflectors are that they are far cheaper to buy than refractors, are more portable, and their mirrors reflect all wavelengths of light the same thus correcting for any chromatic aberration.
-A good entry level for amateur astronomers would be a 4 inch (100mm) reflector.
+Other pluses for reflectors are that they are far cheaper to buy than refractors, are more portable, and their mirrors reflect all wavelengths of light the same, thus correcting for any chromatic aberration.
+A good entry-level for amateur astronomers would be a 4-inch (100mm) reflector.

-Refractor Telescope use lenses and are usually long and slim in appearance.
-They are ideal for viewing larger, brighter objects such as the moon and planets.
+Refractor telescopes use lenses and are usually long and slim in appearance.
+They are ideal for viewing larger, brighter objects such as the Moon’s surface, the planets, or viewing Jupiter’s moons.
 Pluses for refractor telescopes include “right-side-up” images, the ability to come to thermal stability quickly meaning low image distortion, and a sealed tube which means little maintenance is required.

 This hybrid telescope comes in two main varieties known as either Schmidt or Makutsov after their designers.
-They are durable, highly portable, easy to use and produce “right-side-up” images.
-In addition to combining the best qualities of both reflectors and refractors into one package, the price of a catadioptric telescopes usually falls mid way between that of a refractor and reflector.
+They are durable, highly portable, easy to use, and produce “right-side-up” images.
+In addition to combining the best qualities of both reflectors and refractors into one package, the price of catadioptric telescopes usually falls mid-way between that of a refractor and reflector.

 Choosing a telescope can seem daunting, but remember there are many great resources out there to help you make the right choice, including our in-depth telescope buying guide.
 Don’t get frustrated.
 By choosing the right type of telescope you should be able to enjoy and get the most out of your stargazing hobby for many years.